 Are you an athlete who isn’t running to their potential off the bike?
 Are you someone who constantly feels weak when riding hilly courses?
 Are you new to triathlon and don’t know where to start?
-If you answered YES to any of these questions—than this is the article for you.
+If you answered YES to any of these questions, then this is the article for you.

 If you want to be a successful athlete, you should train more frequently in the general phase, where you’re focusing on developing your durability as well as your speed.
 As the race season approaches you should include race-specific workouts only once a week.
+Most of your workouts should be done in a bigger or easier gear.

 3 Winter Cycling Workouts for Building Muscular Strength